MattJin19/yzjin.github.io/_pages/about.md

 News
 =====
+[Jul.
+2026] One Abstract Accepted in NSC 2026, Seoul, South Korea!
+I will be in Seoul in September for the rapid-fire podium and share our work with the experts.
 [Jun.
 2026] Three Abstracts Accepted in SMISS 2026, Las Vegas, USA!
 One was selected for podium presentation, featuring our visual analysis method for spine surgery epoch division strategy.
 [May.
 2026] One Abstract Accepted in NASS 2026, San Antonio, USA!
 A visual analysis of the association between the PROMs and Steps.
 [Feb.
 2026] One Abstract Accepted in LSRS 2026, Chicago, USA!
 A visual analysis method for the spine surgery epoch division strategy was proposed.